logbase-dev/logbase-website/README.md

-# Logbase Blog - Next.js Version
+# Logbase Website - Next.js Version

-This is a Next.js version of the Logbase Blog project.
+This is a Next.js version of the Logbase Website project.
 The UI has been migrated from Astro to Next.js while maintaining the same design and functionality.

 ## Features